top of page

 A jeep comes to pick us up, and we set off to visit two of what our hosts recommended as the

-most beautiful and authentic Albanian villages in the southern continental part of the country
+most beautiful and authentic Albanian villages in the southern continental part of the country – Borsh and Pilur.
+We're joined by a few cheerful Russian women.

 Religion in Albania